sharpest-minds/hiring-tips/README.md

 4. A second good place to apply is Y Combinator's [Work At A Startup](https://www.workatastartup.com) page.
 This lets you submit a single application to all YC companies.

+5. A third good place to look for open positions is [Hacker News](https://news.ycombinator.com).
+Every month, HN moderators put up a "Who Is Hiring?" post where companies post jobs.
+A great hack is to look up all past Who Is Hiring posts [at this URL](https://news.ycombinator.com/submitted?id=whoishiring).
+Instructions on how to apply to each job are included in the comments.
+Check it out!

 5. A third tool you can use to apply online is [TalentWorks](https://talent.works/automate-your-job-search).
 This is an automated job search service that costs $5-10 a week.
 If you use TalentWorks, please let us know how it went for you.
 If enough people use it and like it, we'll try to get a bulk deal with them to save you money.

 6. If the hiring manager whose group / company you're trying to join has a Twitter account, follow it.
 If they have a blog, read it.
 Same goes for engineers in the group / company you're trying to join.